Send iMessages

 Learn how to send iMessages via the API

-Once your subscribers begin , you're ready to send iMessages to them.
+Once your subscribers begin opting in to receive iMessages, you're ready to send iMessages to them.
 Mobile Text Alerts will automatically capture and record the inbound opt-in messages and internally flag your subscribers as iMessage enabled and opted-in.
 Remember, opt-ins are tied to a specific Sender Identity, so you must receive inbound consent from a subscriber on each Sender Identity you plan to use to send messages to them.

 When sending iMessages via API, you need to specify a Sender Identity and Mobile Text Alerts will handle routing messages intelligently based on current subscriber status.
 For the subscribers included in a /send

 call, the system will verify whether they are enabled for iMessage and then route messages through your Sender Identity.
-Graceful is also supported.
+Graceful fallback to SMS is also supported.

 After completing the necessary configuration and setup steps, you should have a Sender Identity attached to one of your existing outbound longcodes used for SMS/MMS.
 This structure enables minimal change necessary to start using the iMessage route and provides flexibility to manage Sender Identities like you currently manage longcodes.